GENERAL MORPHOLOGY

 • Blood and bone marrow smears, blood cells

-• Cortex, spinal cord, cerebellum, peripheral nerve, ganglion, choroid plexus
+• Cortex, spinal cord, cerebellum, peripheral nerve, ganglion

 Recommended reading: